 All students are responsible for coming to class on time and prepared, for knowing when things are due, for asking questions about things they don't understand, and for contributing to an energetic and respectful learning community.
 By enrolling in this section of English 1A, you are committing to meeting our specific course goals and must be willing to participate in the activities and techniques involved.
-The theme of racial inequality requires you to be willing to think critically about this topic.

-Please understand that genuine learning often involves discomfort with new and unfamiliar ideas and processes-expect to think deeply about challenging, complex issues concerning racial inequality, citizenship, and mass incarceration that don't have simple answers.
-Expect to stretch your intellectual and rhetorical capabilities.
+Genuine learning often involves discomfort with new and unfamiliar ideas and processes-expect to think deeply about challenging, complex issues concerning racial inequality, citizenship, and mass incarceration that don't have simple answers.
+You must be willing to think critically about these topics.
+Expect to stretch your intellectual, human, and rhetorical capabilities.
 I will be pushing you into unfamiliar territory as a matter of intentional design.
-How much you learn and how much your writing improves will depend on the intensity of your commitment, your willingness to interact and collaborate with each other, and your genuine engagement in course activities.
+How much you learn and how much your writing improves will depend on the intensity of your commitment, your willingness to interact and collaborate with each other, and your sincere engagement in inquiry.

 Members of this class are expected to show respect and tolerance for each other.
-We will undoubtedly hold and explore different views on many issues, but that should not prevent us from listening to and learning from each other.
+We will undoubtedly hold and explore different views, but that should not prevent us from listening to and learning from each other.

 Please conduct yourself in a respectful, professional manner appropriate for a college classroom.
 Students whose behavior becomes disruptive or disrespectful will be asked to leave and will receive an absence for the day.